TDS on NRI Rental Income: Critical Information Every NRI Landlord Must Know

 Conclusion

 The key to avoiding tax complications as an NRI landlord is proactive disclosure and compliance.
-By clearly communicating your NRI status, ensuring that your tenant deducts the correct TDS, and keeping meticulous records, you can avoid potential penalties and legal complications.
+By clearly communicating your NRI status, ensuring that your tenant deducts the correct TDS on rent to NRI requirements under Section 195, and keeping meticulous records, you can avoid potential penalties and legal complications.
 It’s also advisable to seek professional tax guidance to ensure that you remain compliant with Indian tax laws.

 Remember, a little caution today can save you from hefty penalties and stress in the future.